spjewkes/vr_project/README.md

 # Virtual Reality Project

-A simple Virtual Reality project starting from an old DOS project I wrote around 1993-94.
+This is a simple Virtual Reality project starting from an old DOS project I wrote around 1993-94.
 It was written with a copy of Turbo C++ (possibly version 3.0).
 Although it was written in C rather than any early version of C++ that was available at the time.
-The style of the code at that stage was a little rough around the edges as I'd only started learning C around a year earlier.
-One thing that I was pleased about was that I had at least tried to group the functions into files depending on what they were doing.
-There's also a fair amount of documentation.
-In some cases this was a little over-the-top but it has helped in my understanding of what I was trying to do when looking at it 25 years later.
+The style of the code at this stage was a little rough around the edges as I'd only bagan learning C around a year earlier.
+On revisiting the code, one thing that I was pleased about was that I had at least tried to put the code into modules and documented the code (excessively in some places).

+This code was revived via a paper-based copy that I had.
+This was converted back to files using an OCR program called Prizmo.
+This was not perfect but I think the problems in the main were to do with the fact that is was code so the formatting was generally lost and numerics sometimes got confused with alphabetic characters.
+Most of these issues were easily resolved during the early stages of trying to compile the code.
+In one case, I lacked the original file entirely and had to recreate it.
+This was only the file containing definitions (defs.h) and it was relatively trivial to recreate this.

-This code was originally retrieve via a paper-based copy that I had.
-This required some cleaning up and even then there was a missing header file (defs.h) that needed some recreation.
-The original code in this state I have kept in a completely separate repository (see https://github.com/spjewkes/old_vr_project).
+The original code prior to compiling is kept in a completely separate repository (see https://github.com/spjewkes/old_vr_project).
 Although going back to the first revision of this git repo will be effectively the same I quite liked the idea of having it on show as a separate repo.
+It lacks some of the later fixes although I intend to tidy it up a bit when I get the time.

 The new code has been refactored to make use of SDL as its graphics base.
-I've stripped out the ability to link programs to objects.
+I have stripped out the ability to link program execution to objects.
 This used to run a DOS specific system call to spawn a separate program.
 Whilst this could be re-written I not entirely sure how useful this feature is so I have left it unimplemented for the time being.
+I would like to revisit how to make the environment interactive at some later stage.

 # Using program